 15.)
 Place the finished croissants (8 to a pan) on a large, parchment lined baking sheet.
 Uncovered, let them proof for about 2 hours at room temperature.
 When ready, brush with egg wash, then bake in a pre-heated 350 degree F oven for 12-15 minutes or until puffed and golden brown.
 Repeat steps 12-15 to make another set of plain matcha croissants.

 16.)
-To make chocolate croissants, roll a piece of dough out (from step 11), again into a into a 7″ by 18″ rectangle, trimming off sides with a sharp knife to create clean edges.
+To make chocolate croissants, roll a piece of dough out (from step 11), again into a 7″ by 18″ rectangle, trimming off the sides with a sharp knife to create clean edges.
 On the top and bottom of the long sides of the dough, mark the dough every 3 inches using a ruler and knife.
 Cut lines connecting the marks to create 6 long rectangles.

 17.)
 Place some chocolate chips at the bottom of one rectangular dough piece.
-Roll it up in a sushi roll like fashion, sealing the top edge with a brush of egg wash.
+Roll it up in a sushi roll-like fashion, sealing the top edge with a brush of egg wash.

 18.)
-Place the chocolate croissants (6 to a pan) seam side down on a large, parchment lined baking sheet.
+Place the chocolate croissants (6 to a pan) seam-side down on a large, parchment-lined baking sheet.
 Use the palm of your hand to slightly smash the roll down so that it lays like a pillow.
 Uncovered, let them proof for about 2 hours at room temperature.
-When ready, brush with egg wash then bake in a pre-heated 350 degree F oven for 12-15 minutes or until puffed and golden brown.
+When ready, brush with egg wash then bake in a pre-heated 350-degree F oven for 12-15 minutes or until puffed and golden brown.
 Repeat steps 16-18 for another set of chocolate matcha croissants.